odysseyindia/odyssey-tours/content/english/tim/itineraries/himalayan-village-walking-trail/_index.md

         url: /destinations/india/states/uttarakhand/cities/bhimtal/
         title: Bhimtal
         content: >-
-          Today, you start bright and early, with a train and an hour’s drive that take you to the beautiful Himalayan foothills.
+          Today, you start bright and early, with a train and an hour's drive that take you to the beautiful Himalayan foothills.

           Bhimtal is a small town in the Kumaon hills, at an altitude of more than 1,500m above sea level.
 One of the most famous attractions of this place is Bhimtal Lake located bang in the middle of town.
 The most relaxing thing to do in Bhimtal is going on an easy hike, and to do some amateur birding - or simply goggle at the snow-clad Himalayan peaks, which look close enough to touch.
       - type: hotel
         url: >-
           /destinations/india/states/uttarakhand/cities/bhimtal/hotels/fredys-bungalow/